To build your own Itinerary, click to add an item to your Itinerary basket.

 You are here: Street Parties

-You can read about other ways we are celebrating the Coronation in Sandwell here:
+You can read about other ways we are celebrating VE Day in Sandwell here:

 One option for residents to organise an event is to have a Street Meet.
 This could take place on a driveway, parking area, front garden, communal area or end of a cul-de-sac.
 These activities don’t require road closures, public liability insurance, or fees – just the people taking part to be happy and a few simple rules to follow for using parks and open spaces.